Your Redwood adventure begins in Redwood National & State Parks (RNSP) in Humboldt County, CA, home of the world's tallest trees.

 2016 update: RNSP plans to commemorate the 100th anniversary of the national park system throughout the year, culminating with a series of events the weekend of June 25-27, including live music, speakers, kayak lessons and more.
 Check back for more details.

 Nearly half of the remaining old growth redwoods are in this park system, including giants five stories taller than the Statue of Liberty.
-They can live to be 2000 years old and grow to over 360 feet tall.
+They can live to be 2,000 years old and grow to more than 375 feet tall.